jrasmusson/ios-professional-course/Knowing/StackVsHeap/README.md

 This matters in Swift because if you are used to writing algorithms one way using classes, and switch over and try to write the same algorithm using structs (because you were told to favor structs over classes when writing Swift) you will be confused by the results.

-Here, for example here is a simple algorithm that matches students to courses by preference.
+Here, for example is a simple algorithm that matches students to courses by preference.
 It passes in students, as an array of classes, and then checks the state of student after to see if it has acheived the correct result.

 ![](images/0.png)